 Apps that do not provide routing directions themselves can also take advantage of both Maps and routing apps.
 Apps can use new interfaces to ask the Maps app to display specific locations or to display routing directions between two locations.

-For information about how to provide directions from your app, or how to use the Maps app to display directions, see Location Awareness Programming Guide.
+For information about how to provide directions from your app, or how to use the Maps app to display directions, see Location and Maps Programming Guide.

 The Social framework (

 Social.framework) provides a simple interface for accessing the user’s social media accounts.
 This framework supplants the Twitter framework that was introduced in iOS 5 and adds support for other social accounts, including Facebook and Sina’s Weibo service.
 Apps can use this framework to post status updates and images to a user’s account.
 This framework works with the Accounts framework to provide a single sign-on model for the user and to ensure that access to the user’s account is approved.

 UIActivityViewController class for displaying actions that the user might perform on some selected content.
 One use of this class is to allow the user to post content to social accounts, such as Twitter or Facebook.
 You present this class modally on iPhone or using a popover controller on iPad.
 When the user taps one of the buttons, the view controller presents a new interface to perform the associated action.

 For more information about the Social framework, see Social Framework Reference.
 For information about the

 UIActivityViewController class, see UIKit Framework Reference.